What should I major in? The quick answer to that question is: It depends.

 Business and Finance

-The median annual wage is approximately $70,000 per year for professionals who hold bachelor’s degrees in these fields, although higher-earning jobs may require advanced degrees, certifications and professional licensing.
+The median annual wage is approximately $70,000 per year for professionals who hold bachelor’s degrees in these fields.
+Certainly, there are higher-earning jobs, but these may require advanced degrees, certifications, and professional licensing.

 Education – like healthcare – will always be an essential field.
 The need for teachers, special educators, school principals, librarians, and other experts in the education field is continuously growing.
 On average, teachers in elementary, middle and high schools earn about $60,000 per year (accounting for veteran educators and first-year teachers alike).